prvanduyl/RepData_PeerAssessment1/PA1_template.md

 The mean didn't change.
 This is logical when looking the imputed values were the mean values per interval.
 This is also reflected in the histogram.
 Just the bin containing the mean increased.
 The median converted towards the mean.
-Also logical when realising there are values added equal to the mean.

 ## Are there differences in activity patterns between weekdays and weekends?